Home > Thai Curries > Thai Yellow Curry with Chicken

 Instructions

-• Heat a pot or dutch oven over medium heat with coconut oil and curry paste.
+• Heat a pot or a large skillet over medium heat with coconut oil and curry paste.
 Heat for about a minute while stirring to dissolve the curry paste.

-• Add onion and cook for a couple minutes to soften, then add Chicken breast and cook till no longer pink.
+• Add onion and cook for a couple minutes to soften, then add sliced chicken and cook till no longer pink.

 • Bring to a boil, place lid and reduce heat to a simmer for about 15 minutes or until the potatoes and carrots are soft.
 Stir occasionally while the curry is simmering.
 Taste curry and see if sugar, salt or fish sauce is needed.